ppy/osu-wiki/news/2022-07-26-project-loved-july-2022.md

 165 BPM, 4:06 | 7.13★\
 *description written by [DigitalHypno](https://osu.ppy.sh/users/4384207)*

 One of the OG "flow aim tech" maps, this map has stood the test of time like no other.
-At 165 BPM, this map will have you flying through cut streams, slider streams, triangle streams, square streams- wait, what?
+At 165 BPM, this map will have you flying through cut streams, slider streams, triangle streams, square streams— wait, what?

 Trust me, it's even better than it sounds.
 You've never seen a 7-star tech map quite like this one.